Nonstandard braid relations and Chebyshev polynomials: Introduction

 \section{Introduction}

-The Kronecker coefficient $g_{\lambda \mu \nu}$ is the multiplicity of an irreducible $\S_r$-module $M_\nu$ in the tensor product $M_\lambda \otimes M_\mu$.
+Let $\S_r$ denote the symmetric group on $r$ letters and let $M_\nu$ be the $\S_r$-irreducible corresponding to the partition $\nu$.
+The Kronecker coefficient $g_{\lambda \mu \nu}$ is the multiplicity of $M_\nu$ in the tensor product $M_\lambda \otimes M_\mu$.
 A fundamental and difficult open problem in algebraic combinatorics is to find a positive combinatorial formula for these coefficients.
 Although this problem has been studied since the early twentieth century, the general case still seems out of reach.
 In the last ten years this problem has seen a resurgence of effort, perhaps because of its recently discovered connections to quantum information theory \cite{BWZ} and complexity theory \cite{GCT4}.
-Much of the recent progress has been for Kronecker coefficients indexed by two two-row shapes, i.e., when $\lambda$ and $\mu$ have two rows: a positive formula was given by Remmel and Whitehead in \cite{RW} and further improvements were made by Rosas \cite{Rosas} and Briand-Orellana-Rosas \cite{BOR}.
+Much of the recent progress has been for Kronecker coefficients indexed by two two-row shapes, i.e., when $\lambda$ and $\mu$ have two rows: an explicit, though not positive, formula was given by Remmel and Whitehead in \cite{RW} and further improvements were made by Rosas \cite{Rosas} and Briand-Orellana-Rosas \cite{BOR}.
 Briand-Orellana-Rosas \cite{BOR, BOR2} and Ballantine-Orellana \cite{BO} have also made progress on the special case of reduced Kronecker coefficients, sometimes called the stable limit, in which the first part of the partitions $\lambda,\mu,\nu$ is large.

 In a series of recent papers, Mulmuley, in part with Sohoni and Narayanan, describes an approach to $\pvnp$ and related lower bound problems in complexity theory using algebraic geometry and representation theory, termed geometric complexity theory.
 Understanding Kronecker coefficients, particularly, having a good rule for when they are zero, is critical to their plan.
 In fact, Mulmuley gives a substantial informal argument claiming that if certain difficult separation conjectures like $\pnp$ are true, then there is a $\# P$ formula for Kronecker coefficients and a polynomial time algorithm that determines whether a Kronecker coefficient is nonzero \cite{GCT6}.
 Thus from the complexity-theoretic perspective, there is hope that Kronecker coefficients will have nice formulae like those for Littlewood-Richardson coefficients, though experience suggests they will be much harder.